 Recipes with Roasted Bell Peppers:

-How do you Make Roasted Red Peppers in the Oven?
+How to Roast Red Peppers in the Oven

 Cooking bell peppers (sweet peppers) in the oven or toaster oven is really easy and you’ll love the flavor!
 Coated with olive oil to prevent them from drying out, the peppers begin to char as the skin separates from the flesh.
 Slowly the liquid in the peppers starts to release, creating a wonderful flavor and softer consistency.